benoitc/gunicorn/docs/source/deploy.rst

     2013-02-19 23:48:19 [31436] [DEBUG] Socket activation sockets: unix:/run/gunicorn/socket,http://0.0.0.0:9000,http://[::]:8000

-If you are also using Nginx with Systemd make sure to pass incomming traffic to the new Gunicorn socket.
+If you are also using Nginx with Systemd make sure to pass incoming traffic to the new Gunicorn socket.
 Below is the http  section of my nginx.conf

 **/etc/tmpfiles.d/gunicorn.conf**::
     http {